 PHY 303, 304 Advanced Physical Measurements I, II (1-3) An intermediate course in experimental physics.
-Equipment available for work in atomic physics, nuclear physics, solid state physics, thermodynamics, optics, electromagnetic fields, and digital and analog computation.
+Equipment available for work in atomic physics, nuclear physics, solid state physics, thermodynamics, optics, electromagnetic fields, and gravitation.
 Areas of experimentation selected by the student in consultation with the instructor.
 Special experiments available for future science teachers.
 Prerequisite for PHY 303: PHY 182 or PHY 202 or consent of the instructor.
 Prerequisite for PHY 304: PHY 303.